erp-texh-2022/etworkk-14.0/addons/auth_ldap/README.rst

          assigned as local password for each new LDAP user, effectively setting a *master password* for these users (until manually changed).
 You usually do not want this.
-One easy way to setup a template user is to login once with a valid LDAP user, let Dosyt create a blank local user with the same login (and a blank password), then rename this new user to a username that does not exist in LDAP, and setup its groups
+One easy way to setup a template user is to login once with a valid LDAP user, let etwork create a blank local user with the same login (and a blank password), then rename this new user to a username that does not exist in LDAP, and setup its groups